kamblesuraj432/Minikube-start/Readme.md

 # Minikube-start
-# Kubeadm Installation Guide
+# Minikube Installation Guide

-This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm.

 ## Pre-requisites

-* Ubuntu OS (Xenial or later)
+* Ubuntu OS
 * sudo privileges
 * Internet access
 * t2.medium instance type or higher

----

-## Both Master & Worker Node

-Run the following commands on both the master and worker nodes to prepare them for kubeadm.
+Run the following commands on the server nodes to prepare them for minikube.

 ```bash
 # using 'sudo su' is not a good practice.